husselltech/osTicket-Azure-Cloud-Configuration-Installation/README.md

 ## Summary

 We have set up all the necessary tools to begin using the osTicket software. osTicket is an open-source helpdesk suite with a variety of features.
-This lab consisted of the following technologies: Microsoft Azure Cloud/Virtual Machines, Remote Destop, Internet Information Services, PHP, SQL, C++, and osTicket.
+This lab consisted of the following technologies: Microsoft Azure Cloud/Virtual Machines, Remote Desktop, Internet Information Services, PHP, SQL, C++, and osTicket.
 In the next lab/tutorial we will configure osTicket for a SOHO setting.